darionco/rollup-plugin-web-worker-loader/README.md

 # rollup-plugin-web-worker-loader

-Rollup plugin to bundle web worker code with the main output and later be instantiated as a Blob.
+Rollup plugin to bundle web worker code to later be instantiated as a Worker.

 Preserves the code so other plugins can modify it and/or transpile it.
+Can be
-Can be configured to inline a sourcemap.
+configured to inline a sourcemap.

 ### Getting started

 ```
-npm install rollup-plugin-web-worker-loader
+yarn add rollup-plugin-web-worker-loader --dev
 ```

 Add the plugin to your rollup configuration: